HorusXIV/HPCP_Assignment/Report.md

 ## multiGPU Setup

+In this Section I will describe the multiGPU implementation and the steps taken to improve the performance of the code.
+All experiments were run on the FHNW Slurm Cluster.
+Statistical Tests can be found in the Notebook [Stats4Report.ipynb](Notebooks/Stats4Report.ipynb).

 ### Baseline and First Principles

 I began with the baseline NumPy implementation that was provided.
 As a first step, I replaced NumPy with CuPy and vectorized the hot paths to eliminate as many Python loops as possible.
 This converted the code from being loop‑bound to being GPU‑friendly.
 However, when I ran it on SLURM, GPU utilization was only around 14%, and overall it was even slower than the CPU version by a huge margin (9+ hours per image).